 For statistical analysis purposes, these categories were then collapsed into 3 broad categories.
 The first category was Placement and Placement Related Changes, which included specific changes in status and placement (e.g., FM, FR, Bypass, PP), custody, runaways, emancipation, and dismissals.
 The second was Service Related Changes, which included visitation rights, orders for counseling, family services, treatment, and other referrals, and compliance with service plan.
 The third category was Psychosocial Status Related changes, which included changes in health, mental health, disability, education, economic, criminal, substance abuse, family violence, cultural, and other adjustment conditions.
 Within each of these 3 categories, changes were then coded positive, negative, or other.
-Others are changes which could not be determined as either positive or negative, for example "mother got married to man not the father" could possibly be positive if this created a more stable home environment, or possibly negative if this created more disruption in the home given a tenuous relationship between the child and the new father.
+Others are changes which could not be determined as either positive or negative, for example "mother got married to man not the father" could possibly be positive if this created a more stable home environment, or possibly negative if this created a more stable home environment, or possibly negative if the created a more stable home environment.
+The changes were then child and the new father.
 The frequencies of these changes were then generated.